Marriage Equality finally comes to Northern Ireland

 One of the complexities of the UK, from a political and legal perspective, is that much of government and legislative powers is devolved to the national assemblies.
 That means that on some issues, you can have different laws in Scotland, Wales, and Northern Ireland.

-When it comes to LGBTQ equality, this is particularly apparent on the question of marriage equality.
+When it comes to LGBTQ people, these regional differences have been particularly apparent on the question of marriage equality.

 Marriage is one of those areas of law that is devolved.
 Decisions about marriage are not made by the UK government on behalf of the entire country, but each national assembly has the power to make relevant decisions.

 In 2013, the necessary legislation was passed to bring about marriage equality for England and Wales.
 Marriage equality legislation was also passed in Scotland in 2014.
-But when it comes to Northern Ireland, up until now, there has been no marriage equality.
+But, up until now, in Northern Ireland there has been no marriage equality.

 It’s a victory for the LGBTQ community of Northern Ireland, and it’s one that they’ve spent years campaigning for.
 However, there is a sense of anti-climax with this victory.
 Unlike the referendum that was held in the Republic of Ireland, or the plebiscite of Australia, Northern Ireland adopted Marriage Equality by default.
 Because the devolved Parliament of Northern Ireland has been locked in a dysfunctional stalemate, there was no one that was able to vote for it or against it, it just happened.

 Although a new power-sharing deal has recently been struck, the Northern Ireland Assembly – the legislative body that governs Northern Ireland – has been suspended and inoperative for a period of three years.

 The political dysfunction in Northern Ireland arose due to a dispute between the main political parties.
 This meant that there was no functioning authority in place that could vote on those areas of law that have been devolved to it.